isabella232/scope-services/tutorial-console-logger.rst

   javascript:opera.postError("hello world")

-you should see the according message in the console:
+you should see the according message in the ``dragonkeeper`` console window:

 .. code-block:: none